stealth/fraud-bridge/README.md

 on inside and using any (but the same) `-D` domain paramater on both ends that look legit for an censorship regime, e.g. `-D blah.gov`.

-Before trying DNS tunneling, you should most likely try with ICMP tunneling.
+**Before trying DNS tunneling, you most likely want to try with ICMP or NTP tunneling.**
 If you see `chroot` warnings in the syslog, you can ignore them or provide valid arguments to `-r`.

-You can then use `ssh -x -v 1.2.3.5` to get a SSH connection to `192.168.2.222` in above example and use the SSH proxy options to setup a web browser environment that runs across the tunnel.
+You can then use `ssh -D 1234 1.2.3.5` to get a SSH connection to `192.168.2.222` in above example and use the SOCKS5 proxy on port `:1234` for your web browser session that then runs across the tunnel.

 You can also do that with ICMP: `-i` and ICMP on IPv6: `-I` or DNS on UDP via
-IPv6: `-U`.
+IPv6: `-U` or NTP via UDP: `-n` or NTP via UDP/IPv6: `-N`.

-It's also possible to switch tunnel from DNS to ICMP beyond your SSH connection, as the TCP state is kept in local and remote kernel and not in the bridge.
+It's also possible to switch the kind of tunnel (DNS to ICMP or ICMP to NTP) beyond your SSH connection, or to roam to another local IP (e.g. switching from wifi to 5G) as the TCP state is kept in local and remote kernel and not in the bridge.
+This allows full SSH roaming/mobility support without any patch to SSH.

 In verbose mode, *fraud-bridge* will leave `stdout` open for reporting errors or messages, so you need to run it on a screen or redirect output to `/dev/null` if you need